wpswings/points-and-rewards-for-woocommerce/readme.md

 **1) Assign Products Points Feature:**: Merchants can assign reward points to the products as well as different categories using Points and Rewards for WooCommerce

-**2) Referral Purchase Point**: The customer can earn points if their referrer makes a purchase using their referral link.
+**2) Referral Purchase Point**: The customer can earn loyalty points if their referrer makes a purchase using their referral link.

-**3) Purchase through Points**: Users can also purchase items with just points, through the Purchase through Points feature.
+**3) Purchase through Points**: Users can also purchase items with just rewards and points, through the Purchase through Points feature.

 **4) Point Expiration**: The admin can set the expiration period for the points earned by the customers from the Points Expiration setting of the WooCommerce rewards plugin.

-**5) Multi-Level Membership**: The admin can create multiple tiers of the membership and add the required number of points to join it.
+**5) Multi-Level Membership**: The admin can create multiple tiers of the membership and add the required number of WooCommerce rewards to join it.

 **6) API Settings**: API settings for integrating the WooCommerce Rewards plugin with other applications have been provided for the admin.
 Admin can get complete user details through API settings.